Sweets

 rulesstringXKB defaultXKB rules file, normally evdev

-Sweets locks Num Lock on for each keyboard as it connects, so the numpad works from the start of a session.
-Set numlock = false to keep the previous behavior where Num Lock starts off.
+Sweets locks Num Lock on for each keyboard as it connects.
+Set numlock = false to leave it off.

 layout, variant, options, model, and rules use standard XKB names.
-Omit a field to retain the system XKB default, normally derived from XKB_DEFAULT_*.
-Sweets validates that the complete keymap can compile before accepting a reload, so an invalid layout keeps the active configuration and keymap.
-Virtual keyboards retain the keymap supplied by their client or input method.
+Omit a field to keep the system default, normally from XKB_DEFAULT_*.
+Sweets verifies the keymap compiles before accepting a reload, so an invalid layout keeps the active config.
+Virtual keyboards keep the keymap from their client.

 sweets.cursor{ ... }